 What is Pterostilbene?

-This potent polyphenol is promising in health and aging research because of its molecular structure and bioavailability.
+This potent polyphenol is promising in scientific research because of its molecular structure and bioavailability.
 But it might be able to do more than we even know.

-In 2003, researchers gave red wine drinkers everywhere reason to raise a glass when they announced that resveratrol — a natural chemical found in, among other things, grape skins — might be linked to long life.
+In 2003, researchers gave red wine drinkers everywhere reason to raise a glass when they announced that resveratrol — a natural chemical found in, among other things, grape skins — might have benefits.

-Resveratrol, they found, extended the life span of yeast cells by as much as 70 percent.
-Plus, it seemed to induce gene expression changes that gave them reason to believe the compound might prevent and treat a wide-range of health issues.
+Resveratrol, they found, impacted yeast in unique ways.
+Plus, it seemed to induce gene expression changes that gave them reason to believe the compound might be beneficial to humans.

 Researchers have pinned their hopes on a new rising star called pterostilbene (pronounced tear-oh-STILL-bean).